Christ Church Grammar School: History

 Moyes retired in 1981 after serving for 31 years as headmaster and was succeeded by A. J. de V. Hill in 1982.
 The next five years included significant developments in the school curriculum and system of pastoral care.
 The outdoor education centre at Kooringal, near Dwellingup, was extensively redeveloped and its courses became an essential part of each student's education.

 Financial support from parents and old boys enabled the school to spend over $2 million on new facilities in less than three years.
 A major appeal in 1984 yielded $800,000.

-Hill served for six years as headmaster (before leaving to become Headmaster of Melbourne Grammar School) and was followed by J. J. S. Madin in January 1988.
-Madin, whose leadership approach was innovative and team-based, managed the next major projects in the school's development.
+Hill was headmaster for six years, followed by J. J. S. Madin in January 1988.
+Madin managed the next major projects in the school's development.
 These included a new science block and the redevelopment of the Senior School – a $4 million project that commenced in June 1987.

 Madin resigned at the end of 2000 and in 2001, Garth Wynne took over as headmaster.
 In his first year, the council introduced the school mission – "Boys educated to know, to do, to live with others and to be" (UNESCO 1996).

-Under Wynne's leadership, there was significant development in the School's buildings and grounds, as well as an increase in the student population.
-In 2016 Wynne was appointed to the position of Headmaster and Executive Principal of Christ's College, Christchurch, New Zealand.
-At the end of 2015, Alan Jones, formerly acting headmaster/deputy headmaster of the Hutchins School in Hobart, Tasmania, was appointed to the position of principal of Christ Church.
+At the end of 2015, Alan Jones was appointed to the position of principal of Christ Church.